 - Change your item due dates in bulk:

 Your due dates are copied from a previous semester’s course so will need to be changed.
-To complete this process easily, go to Coursework, click Manage, and choose the check boxes to the left of the items that you want to share due dates, and edit the Start and Due Dates in bulk as seen below.
+To complete this process easily, navigate to your course and click Manage.
+Choose the check boxes to the left of the items that you want to share due dates, and edit the Start and Due Dates in bulk as seen below.
 This article explains bulk editing in more detail.

 NOTE: you must edit the end dates of your items before editing the start dates, so that the item is within a valid range!